 Now for the Decoration

 If you are handy and love molding stuff with your hands, feel free to create the subject matter freestyle (you can view a great range of cake designs here).
 Alternatively, loads of different molds can be purchased online.
 We’ve seen cake molds for shoes, footballs and tons of different cartoon characters.
+You can decorate your cake with an airbrushes for beginners and some art skills.
 The decoration is generally made using dyed buttercream but you can use fondant or marzipan.
 We recommend using coloured icing and then piping with royal icing for the perfect finish, plus it will keep your hands clean!

 The cake is made, but what about the birthday boy/girl?
 Don’t forget to leave a candle on top of their favourite character cake!